miklevin/MikeLev.in/_posts/2025-01-07-habit-deliberation-ai.md

 I notice it contains some HTML entities (&#151;) which appear to be em dashes.
 If this is meant for web display, we might want to either use proper em dashes (—) or ensure the HTML entities are properly rendered in the target environment.

+---

+> And of course Claude ends with some practical coding advice, haha!
+I'll
+> eventually have to do a global search & replace on my em-dash codes.